-- (a) The Employer shall have the exclusive right to determine the size and disposition of the staff. - (b) If the Employer decides that it is necessary to reduce staff then employees will be laid off within each classification on the basis of the reverse order of their total length of service since last hired provided that the remaining employees have the qualifications (which may include skill, ability, knowledge, training and experience) to perform the work required.
+- (d) The Employer shall have the right to determine the size and disposition of the staff. - (e) If the Employer decides that it is necessary to reduce staff then employees will be laid off within each classification on the basis of the reverse order of their total length of service since last hired provided those remaining in the classification have the qualifications (which may include skill, ability, knowledge, training and experience) to perform the work required.
 Classification means a job classification listed within a wage group in the Wage Schedule.

-The Employer shall accept voluntary resignations, to be effective on the date the layoff is to take effect, from employees in the affected classification, provided those remaining in the classification have the qualifications, skill, ability, knowledge and experience to perform the work required without training.
+The Employer shall accept voluntary resignations to be effective on the date the layoff is to take effect, from employees in the affected classification, provided those remaining in the classification have the qualifications (which may include skill, ability, knowledge, training and experience) to perform the work required.
 The number of employees to be laid off will be reduced accordingly.
+Such volunteers will receive severance pay in accordance with section 5 (g) but will otherwise be treated as people who have quit for the purposes of this Agreement.
+The Employer will not be under any obligation to accept more voluntary resignations in a classification than required to prevent the layoff in that classification.

-An employee in a classification being reduced in number may elect to go into a lower rated classification provided they have the qualifications, skill, ability, knowledge and experience to immediately perform the work required to the Employer's satisfaction.
-Such employee must make his/her election within five (5) working days from the date of notice of layoff.
-This shall apply when the employee's total service with the Employer exceeds that of another employee in the lower classification, who will then become the employee to be laid off.
+An employee in a classification being reduced in number may elect to go into another classification in the same Wage Group or a lower rated classification provided they have the qualifications, skill, ability, knowledge and experience to perform the work required.
+This shall apply when the employee's total service with the Employer exceeds that of another employee in the equal or lower classification, who will become the employee to be laid off.

-- (c) Upon termination of employment, exclusive of retirement, quit, death or just cause, an employee shall be given notice required by the Employment Standards Act with a minimum of three weeks' notice or pay in lieu thereof at the Employer's option.
-In either circumstance, the Employer shall give the Union written notice on the day the employee is notified. - (d) Severance pay at the rate of one (1) week's wages for each completed six (6) months of continuous service or major fraction thereof shall be paid to employees who are permanently laid off, up to a maximum of 32 weeks.
-If a laid off individual is recalled to work before the expiry of the number of weeks of severance pay paid for, the unearned severance pay shall be refunded to the Employer.
+(f) Upon termination of employment, exclusive of retirement, quit, death or just cause, an employee shall be given notice required by the Employment Standards Act with a minimum of three weeks' notice or pay in lieu thereof at the Employer's option.
+In either circumstance, the Employer shall give to the Union written notice on the day the employee is notified.

+(g) Effective upon ratification, severance pay at the rate of one week's wages for each completed six (6) months of continuous service or major fraction thereof shall be paid to employees who are permanently laid off, up to a maximum of thirty-two (32) weeks.
+If a laid off individual is recalled to work before a number of weeks of severance pay paid for, the unearned severance pay shall be refunded to the Employer.
 Reasonable terms shall be arranged if required by the employee.